kubernetes/sig-release/release-engineering/README.md

    - Document the different triage per repo/image.
      - kubernetes/kubernetes
        - UNLESS there are CVEs (then we must address)
-       - Every update requires an update to bazel rules_go
      - kubernetes/release
        - images/k8s-cloud-builder
        - images/build/cross (kube-cross)